yagna2652/yagOS/content/posts/Men in love/index.md

   - Ramblings
 ---

 Generally, I think men in love get a very little representation.
 You never hear from a man who is in love because they are busy loving.
 I might be at one such crossroad and I want to pen it down before I drown in that feeling.
-Whatever you read here is me screaming without making noise.
+"Sukoon milta hain do lafz kagaz par utaar kar, Cheekh bhi leta hun or awaz bhi nahi hoti".
+These lines by Piyush Mishra capture essence of "Why?" for me.
+It loses it's beauty when translated but for non - Hindi speakers here it is "I find peace in pouring words onto paper, I scream without making a sound…"

 Anyway...I wish I could let you into a man's head as he's falling in love with a woman.
 It's a process that's so alien, so strange, that I'm afraid you've got to experience it to believe it.
 But it's as real as death and taxes....
 Sometimes, a guy will meet a girll and think nothing of it.
 Maybe she's a co-worker, classmate, or his buddy's friend.
 She gets mentally categorized as "Female, acquaintance, feelings neutral".
 Then, he gets to know her better.
 If they mesh personality-wise, something fascinating happens in the man's mind.
 He starts to notice things about her appearance - pleasant things.
 It starts small - one day he realizes he likes looking at the curve of her nose, or where her ear lobe meets her face.